Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ### Protecting Function API

-Also how to call it
+Also how to call it...

 ```javascript
 export const callOwnApiWithToken = async(accessToken, apiEndpoint) => {